Skip to content

 Common zoning districts in Denver include residential (R-1, R-2, R-3), commercial (C-1, C-2), industrial (I-1, I-2), mixed-use (MU), and planned development (PD).
 Each district has specific permitted uses, setbacks, and density requirements.

-ZoneWire monitors every council meeting in Denver and uses AI to detect rezoning discussions, variances, and zoning amendments.
+ZoneWire reads every council meeting in Denver to detect rezoning discussions, variances, and zoning amendments.
 Start a free trial to receive alerts when rezoning activity is detected.

 Denver City Council, Planning Board, and Board of Adjustment meetings are tracked by ZoneWire for rezoning applications, text amendments, variances, conditional use permits, and site development plan reviews across the Denver metro area.